 If “metamorphosis” is understood not in terms of identity but simply as transformation that does not imply sameness, then it becomes a valid concept.
 And in as much as Goethe in his Metamorphosis of Plants has demonstrated many important transformations he has made an important contribution to plant morphology.

 Now back to homology.
-Instead of defining it as essential similarity or sameness, evolutionary morphologists usually define homology in terms of evolutionary descent so that homologous organs can be considered as those organs that are phylogenetically derived from the same organ in a common ancestor.
+Instead of defining it as essential similarity or sameness, evolutionary morphologists usually define homology in terms of evolutionary descent so that homologous structures can be considered as those structures that are phylogenetically derived from the same structure in a common ancestor.
 The problem with this approach is that the methodology used to establish the phylogenetic derivation tends to imply a hidden essentialism or at least 1:1 correspondence (see Sattler 1984).
 Note how even nowadays molecular geneticists often refer to organ identity – philosophical relics from the past.
-“Platonic idealism [that is, essentialism] is much more widespread than is generally admitted” (Dullemeijer 1974).
-It seems that morphology, other sciences and our culture have been haunted by the ghost of Plato and Aristotle, the ghost of sameness and identity in a world where we can only find similarity and difference, although the similarity may sometimes come close to sameness at least for practical purposes (see also Craw and Heads 1988).
+It seems that morphology, other sciences and our culture have been haunted by the ghost of Plato and Aristotle, the ghost of sameness and identity in a world where we can only find similarity and difference, although the similarity may sometimes come close to sameness at least for practical purposes and for a limited time (see also Craw and Heads 1988).
+Therefore, Dupré and Nicholson (2018) concluded that, "essentialism - at least as far as the living world is concerned - is untenable."
+To put it less categorically, we may say that empirical research does not support the general validity of essentialism.
+But I think it may be of limited heuristic value.
+For example, although Goethe recognized that his idea of the sameness, the identity of all lateral appendages was untenable, it helped him to see a continuum among these appendages.

 The notions of partial homology, mixed homology, and combinatorial homology transcend essentialism and are more in line with other worldviews.
 But before I turn to these other worldviews I want to comment on the meaning and the use of categories.
 Essentialists understand categories such as root, stem and leaf as realities.
 On the other hand, nominalists use categories only as conceptual tools that lack an inherent reality.
 A third way of using categories – the middle way – is in terms of Korzybski’s map analogy: they are considered a map that refers to the territory of reality.
 Obviously, as Korzybski has so well demonstrated through his Structural Differential (see Stockdale), “a map is not the territory” (Korzybski 1994).
 But a map, especially a good one, can represent important aspects of the territory of reality.
 Thus, if we consider the root-stem-leaf framework of mainstream morphology, we can say that it represents important aspects of plant morphology, but not the territory of reality because “whatever you might say something "is", it is not” (Korzybski 1994).
 Whatever you might say belongs to the verbal level and not to the un-speakable reality.
 Hence, whatever you might say a plant form “is”, it is not.
 Its ultimate reality remains shrouded in mystery, a mystery, which includes both the observed and the observer.